Percorsi di secondo welfare, the Observatory on "second welfare" in Italy

 Percorsi di secondo welfare is a research project started in April 2011.

 It is structured as a partnership, led by Dr. Franca Maino as director and Prof. Maurizio Ferrera as scientific supervisor, both academics at the University of Milan, and hosted by the research centre Centro Luigi Einaudi in Turin.
-The venture has been funded and actively supported by important partners: Compagnia di San Paolo, Fondazione Cariplo, Fondazione CON IL SUD, Fondazione Cariparo, Fondazione CRC, Fondazione Bracco, ANIA- Forum consumatori, Cisl Lombardia, Cisl Piemonte, City of Turin, Edenred and Luxottica.
+The venture has been funded and actively supported by important partners: Compagnia di San Paolo, Fondazione Cariplo, Fondazione CON IL SUD, Fondazione Cariparo, Fondazione CRC, Fondazione Bracco, ANIA- Forum consumatori, Cisl Lombardia, Cisl Piemonte, City of Turin, Edenred, Luxottica and INAPA-Confartigianato.
 Corriere della Sera, in the person of Dario Di Vico, also deserves to be mentioned for its active support and for the paternity, together with Maurizio Ferrera, of the whole idea behind our study.